chb/ccdaScorecard/README.md

 Data questions:

+If normalizing displayNames, lincensing terms ?require the value come from the SDO?

 * "doseQuantity, if present, SHOULD contain zero or one [0..1]
 @unit="1", which SHALL be selected from ValueSet UCUM Units of